Digital economy

 Key industries including the life sciences, defence, mining, advanced manufacturing, food and agriculture work closely with ICT providers, who provide analysis and management of large-scale data sets.

-The Queensland Government coordinates ICT policy across all agencies including implementing the state’s ICT Strategy and the Digital1st Strategy, and working closely with key industry stakeholders.
+The Queensland Government coordinates ICT policy across all agencies including implementing the state’s ICT Strategy and Our Thriving Digital Future: 2023–2026 Action plan, and working closely with key industry stakeholders.

 Queensland has nine universities including three of Australia’s largest.
 Details of 200 plus research centres in Queensland are available by searching the Queensland science capability directory.
 Most Queensland’s universities undertake pure or applied ICT and multimedia research.